Last updated: 4th June 2018

 You can be assured that we will protect your privacy.
 We will not make your personal information available to anyone without your agreement unless it is for research purposes only or if required by law.
 This includes your name and e-mail address.

-We may share your personal data with our sister companies within the WPP group, or 3rd party service providers for research-related purposes, such as data processing, and fulfilment of prize draws or other incentives.
+Your personal data may be collected, stored, transferred or processed by our sister companies within the WPP group, or 3rd party service providers for research-related purposes, such as data processing, and fulfilment of prize draws or other incentives.
 They are all contractually bound to keep any information they collect and disclose to us or, we collect and disclose to them, confidential and must protect it with security standards and practices that are equivalent to our own.

 Where these transfers are across borders or outside the EEA we shall put safeguards in place to ensure the transfer is made by a legitimate method for the purposes of EU data protection law and secure.